Good Savings, Good Education, and Supporting Good Causes.

 A pool area is a place of enjoyment, thrills, and well-spent family time.
 This is the area where fathers throw their children into the pools, where brothers and sisters play and they play like friends, and where mothers and fathers enjoy quality time with their families.
 The lighting in this area can provide great illumination for family photos and videos to capture those special moments.
 From frustrating group photos of getting your children to stay still to the unexpected photo of something going terribly wrong.
 In either case, these wonderful outcomes wouldn’t be possible if not for great lighting.

 Though there is a myriad of lighting placements, fixture types, and safety ratings, we are going to focus on overhead lighting with relatively simple safety ratings.
-The most common type of lighting fixtures in this area are vapor tight fixtures.
+The most common type of lighting fixtures in this area are vapor tight fixture.
 These fixtures are perfect to combat the high humidity levels found in pool areas as a result of the chemicals in the pool and temperatures in the area.
 You’ll also want to be mindful of the bulbs and fixture’s Ingress Protection (IP) rating.
 Look for an IP rating of IP65 and higher.
 The first number represents the protection against solid objects, in this case, the “6” represents the fixture is dust-tight and allows for no dust penetration.
 This is the highest rating available against solids.
 The second number represents protection against fluids, in this case, the “5” represents protection against jets of water and limited submersion protection.
 This is a common protection rating for fixtures but seeking higher ratings can provide greater protection against corrosion and natural elements.

 We recommend quality over price in your pool space as we have seen too many regrets from clients in the past when cheap fixtures become very expensive fixtures.
 Cheap fixtures advertise the same benefits as the pricer options but often at a sacrifice of quality.
 Examples of this could be a fixture that advertises an IP65 rating yet still experiences a great deal of corrosion and frequent burnouts because it uses a cheap driver.
 Relieve yourself of the potential headache and order from a trusted lightbulb manufacturer that guarantees its quality and has the expertise to support your lighting journey.